 Does Rosh Review Care for Customers?

 Absolutely.
 We struggle at times with the urge to change to the customer intimacy discipline as we read customer feedback from our support team.
 The clinicians who struggle with questions or need clarification connect with our doctors, PAs, and NPs and leave the most inspiring comments.
 There is clearly a need for one-on-one coaching and instruction that’s not being met by the market.
 We believe our core strength continues to be product innovation around the content creation, delivery, and analytics.
 We’ll do the heavy lifting in these areas so faculty, attendings, and preceptors can provide bedside teaching.

 Will Rosh Review Content Ever Be Completely Free?

 Well, if we could find the right business model, we would give our content away for free.
 Where possible, we already do:

-- We provide our content for free to support medical education in developing countries through our international foundation.
+- We provide our content for free to support medical education in developing countries through the Rosh Global Foundation.
 More than 500 students receive this benefit.

 - We support Free Open Access Meducation (FOAM) with our collaboration with Foundations EM by providing free Foundation EM assessments on our dashboard.

 - We use our technology to help address and eliminate the world’s most pressing health crises, such as human trafficking, through Quiz for a Cause.

 We value customers who choose quality first.
 We have never accepted outside funding or private equity.
 We are only accountable to our customers.